yguitton/training-material/topics/introduction/tutorials/data-manipulation-olympics/tutorial.md

 >    > > <solution-title></solution-title>
 >    > >
 >    > > 1.
 All the columns from the country information file are added to the end of each row of our olympics dataset
 >    > > 2.
-Our olympics datset had 17 columns, the country information file has 56 columns.
-Therefore we have 17+56=73 columns columns in our resulting file.
+Our Olympics dataset had 17 columns, the country information file has 56 columns.
+Therefore, we have 17+56=73 columns in our resulting file.
 This also means the NOC column
 >    > >    we joined on appears twice in our output.
 >    > > 3.
 There is a lot of data duplication in this file now.
 The exact same country information is added to every line of every athlete from a certain country.
 >    > >    This means much larger file size, and more usage of your quota.